lucasayb/www.lucasyamamoto.com.golang/_posts/2024-02-19-decap-cms-with-hugo.md

 ---
 title: Decap CMS with Hugo in Netlify
+date: 2024-02-19 09:00:00
+category: Development__#e74c3c
 description: Let's integrate the Open Source CMS with Hugo with just a few tips
-date: 2024-02-19 17:15:30
-category: Development__#e74c3c
-thumbnail: "/assets/uploads/DALL-E-2024-02-11-23-47-57-Create-a-thumbnail-for-Easily-Editing-Site-Settings-Through-the-Decap-CMS-emphasizing-the-concept-of-user-friendly-website-management-The-image-sh.jpeg"
+thumbnail: /assets/uploads/DALL-E-2024-02-11-23-47-57-Create-a-thumbnail-for-Easily-Editing-Site-Settings-Through-the-Decap-CMS-emphasizing-the-concept-of-user-friendly-website-management-The-image-sh.jpeg
 ---
 Decap CMS (formerly Netlify CMS) is used mainly to manage the content of your Static Site that uses markdown.
 You don't actually need to have a markdown website to use this CMS, but you may lose a lot of it's potential if you don't.